🦉

 Lastly, since the meta-money supply represents secondary and higher-order claims layered on top of lower-order token/deposit liabilities, it should not be incorporated into the core monetary aggregates of a reserve-backed stablecoin, which consist of primary token liabilities and their associated deposit liabilities.
 Nonetheless, it carries material macroeconomic significance, as the meta-money supply can materially influence monetary conditions as well as systemic dynamics in the onchain economy and, increasingly, the real-world economy.

-The dTRINITY economy is driven by natural credit expansion and contraction cycles of dUSD:
+Simialrly, the dTRINITY economy is also driven by natural credit expansion and contraction cycles of dUSD:

 • In expansionary phases, increased leverage and velocity boost credit supply but dilute borrower subsidies, raising effective borrowing and lending rates.